This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Adaptive Tool System This impressive feature adjusts the direction of the blade as well as the pressure and depth to match the material you’re cutting.
 Select the materials you are using in the Design Space software guides you through what to do.

 This is the tool I am most excited about!
-This blade allows for cutting virtually any fabric without a backer.
+This rotary blade for cutting allows virtually any fabric to be cut without a backer.
 It also can handle delicate materials like tissue paper.
 Be sure to use the FabricGrip mat when using this blade.
 You can’t even imagine the projects I have swirling in my head.

 Knife Blade (sold separately) slices through thicker and denser materials such as balsa wood, leather, matboard, and Cricut Chipboard with ease.